onierstrasz/nierstrasz.org/_pages/crest.md

 Perhaps some of the confusion can be attributed to the gravestone at right (near Aachen).
 Apparently the clover-leaf crest originates from the Peltzer family, whereas the falling pigeon crest comes from the Nierstrasz family.

-see details

-The Nederlands' Patriciaat of 1924 is unambiguous, and describes the coat-of-arms as a blue dove, flying downwards on a silver background:
+The [Nederlands' Patriciaat of 1924](/assets/sources/np1924.pdf) is unambiguous, and describes the coat-of-arms as a blue dove, flying downwards on a silver background:

 NIERSTRASZ, Protestant, Wapen: In zilver een vliegende blauwe duif, de kop omlaag, paalsgewijze gesteld.
 Helmteeken: de duif van het schild tusschen een zilver-blauwe vlucht.